 (i) Any applicable state and federal laws for the cleanup action known at this step in the cleanup process.
 This does not preclude subsequent identification of applicable state and federal laws;

-(j) A preliminary determination by Ecology that the cleanup action will comply with WAC 173-340-360; and
+(j) A preliminary determination by ecology that the cleanup action will comply with WAC 173-340-360; and

 (k) If the cleanup action involves on-site containment, specification of the types, concentrations, and amounts of hazardous substances remaining on site and the measures that will be used to prevent migration of and exposure to the substances.

-(5) National priorities list sites.
-For sites on the national priorities sites list, Ecology may use a record of decision or an order or consent decree prepared under the federal cleanup law to meet the requirements of this section, provided that:
+(6) National priorities list sites.
+For sites on the national priorities list, ecology may use a record of decision or an order or consent decree prepared under the federal cleanup law to meet the requirements of this section, provided that:

 (a) The cleanup action meets the requirements in WAC 173-340-360;